 Activities vary from programme to programme, sometimes including direct academic support with homework or other school tasks.
 Mentoring has increasingly been offered to young people who are hard to reach or deemed to be at risk of educational failure or exclusion.

-Programmes which have a clear structure and expectation, provide training and support for mentors, and use mentors from a professional background, are associated with more successful outcomes.
-There are risks associated with unsuccessful mentor pairings, which may have a detrimental effect on the mentee, and the negative overall impacts reported by some studies should prompt caution.
+Programmes which have a clear structure and expectations, provide training and support for mentors, and use mentors from a professional background, are associated with more successful outcomes.

 The evidence is moderately secure.
 The quality of evaluations has improved in recent years with more rigorous designs compared with earlier studies, which often relied on correlational designs.
 Impact estimates have been fairly consistent over the last decade.